maevadevs/Go-Developer-Foundation/05-Interfaces/readme.md

 - **Interfaces are NOT *Concrete Types***
   - **Concrete Type**
     - We can create a value from directly
-    - Examples: `engishBot`, `spanishBot`, `int`, `string`...)
+    - E.g. `engishBot`, `spanishBot`, `int`, `string`...
   - **Interface Type**
-    - We cannot create values directly from an Interface (e.g. `IBot`)
+    - We cannot create values directly from an Interface
+    - E.g.`IBot`
-    - Interface Types are only used to define arguments taken by functions
+    - *Interface Types are only used to define arguments taken by functions*
 - **Interfaces are NOT *Generic Types***
   - Go does not have support for Generic Types
 - **Interfaces are *Implicit***
+  - We do not explicitly specify that a type *implements* an interface
-  - As long as the concrete types follow the contract functions, they are a type of the interface
+  - *As long as the concrete types follow the specified contract functions, they are a honorary members of the interface*
-  - In Go, we do not use `IMPLEMENTS` keyword with interfaces
+  - In Go, we do not use `implement` keyword with interfaces
   - Might make it a bit confusing which types implement an interface
 - **Interfaces are a *Contracts* to help us manage types**
-  - But we stil need to know how to implement well the logic
+  - But we stil need to know how to implement the logic well
   - If we don't, we will have *GIGO (Garbage-In, Garbage-Out)*

 ## Exploring the `HTTP` Package